jgarc172/code-practice/Preparation/1-basic-types.md

 * string (characters)

 ## Literals as Creating Values of Basic Types
 All programming languages provide a syntax to **create** or **produce** values of a given type.
 For the three basic types in our exercises, the syntax looks very similar in most programming languages.
-For illustration purposes (and as described later) we can use the notation `->` to indicate "produces"
+For illustration purposes (and as described later) we can use the notation `->` to indicate "produces" or "is equivalent to"

 For example in Java, the digits `10` produce the value 10 of type int: